Back

 3. Heat a dry skillet over medium heat.
 Add the sliced almonds and toast for 2-3 minutes, shaking the pan frequently, until lightly golden and fragrant.
 Transfer to a plate and let cool.

 4. Rinse the baby spinach under cold water, then spin it dry in a salad spinner or pat it dry with paper towels.
-Hull the strawberries and slice them about ¼ inch (6 mm) thick.
+Hull the strawberries and slice them about ¼ inch thick.
 If you’re using cucumber, cut it into thin rounds or half-moons.

 5. In a large bowl, combine spinach, strawberries, cucumber (if using), and marinated onion.
 Drizzle with remaining dressing and toss gently until lightly coated.